GKO95/GKO95.github.io/_docs/programming/en/PRGMING_C.md

 }
 ```

-However, this is not the same as chain of `else`-`if` conditional statement as that is a combination of two different conditional set, while `else if` statement guarantees a single conditional set.
+However, this statement is different from the chain of `else`-`if` conditional statement as that is a combination of two sets of conditions.
+On the other hand, `else if` conditional statement is a continuation of an existing evaluation instead of starting new conditioning.

 ### Ternary Operator

-Conditional statement can be expressed simply using ternary (`?:`) operator as shown below:
+A conditional statement can be simplified using the ternary operator shown below:

 ```c
 condition ? return_true : return_false;
 ```

-The vocabulary *ternary* represents the statement takes three arguments.
-Ternary operator should not be overused as it reduces readability, but useful on variable assignment.
+The vocabulary *ternary* indicates the statement takes three arguments.
+The ternary operator should not be overused as it reduces readability but useful on variable assignment.

 ## `switch` Statement

-Conditional `switch` statement checks the argument passed to the function and compare its value referenced on `case` keyword.
-Every case needs `break` at the end of the group of statements to prevent the statement from proceeding condition evaluation afterward.
+Conditional `switch` statement evaluates whether a variable matches a value assigned to the `case` keyword and executes the corresponding code if true.
+After execution, the `break` statement must locate to prevent further evaluation of the next `case` keyword.

-When no case is true to the expression, the statements from `default` keyword is returned.
-This case does not need `break` statement but must to be presented no matter what.
+If no condition matches, the statement automatically executes codes under the `default` keyword that is optional.
+The `default` keyword does not require the `break` statement as opposed to the `case` keyword.

 ```c
 switch (argument)